viktorvan/viktorvan.github.io/_posts/2019-06-28-migrating-activelogin.identity-to-property-based-tests-2.markdown

     |> SwedishPersonalIdentityNumber.parse =!
 Error ArgumentNullError }
 ```

+It's when we move on to empty strings that it get's a little bit more interesting.
+If we were writing normal 'example' based unit tests we would probably provide some example inputs like `""`, and maybe some examples with whitespace, `" "`, `"   "`.
+With property based tests we can actually do one better, and generate empty strings with different length and test with that.

-The next test is for empty strings.
-To write a generator for empty strings we are going to use a feature in FsCheck where a generator can take a size parameter.
+So we need to write a generator that returns empty strings of different lengths.
+We are going to use a feature of FsCheck[^1] where a generator can take a size parameter.
 When running the tests the test framework will begin by generating small test cases, and gradually increases the size as testing progresses.

-A generator for an empty string of random size could then look like this:
+A generator for an empty string of random size could then look like this[^1]:

 ```fsharp
 let emptyStringGen() =